 This breed came into existence between 18Non-Sporting Dogs5 and 1885, a time when there was much experimental breeding going on in Europe.

 Recognized but rare.
 That’s the Wire-haired Vizsla.
 The breed is fairly young, having only been accepted in Hungary (its country of origin) since 1950..

 The Canadian Kennel Club is a national, member-based non-profit organization, incorporated under the Animal Pedigree Act of Canada.
-It provides registry services for all officially recognized breeds of purebred dogs.
+It provides registry services for all purebred dogs it officially recognizes.
 Provides governance for all CKC approved dog shows, dog trials and canine events.
 Finally, the CKC is a communication organization informing all people interested in dogs.